For cast iron Identifying Tagging [Not talking Food Contents], we use brass tags (stamped)….and passing on a hint from a friend.

 The hint being.
 Come up with your own code system.
 Make a tag for the bottom, and a tag for the lid if it has one.
 A system to match those two.

 Tags for any matching set of cast iron, needs to be unique from anything else you have tagged.
 If you are a collector you might have to maintain some type of log sheet?

-For cast iron tagging [Not talking Food Contents] we use brass tags (stamped)….and passing on a hint from a friend.
-Come up with a code system.
-Make a tag for the bottom. and a tag for the lid.
-It is highly recommended you tag your cooking items if cooking in competition or large gatherings.
+It is highly recommended you tag your cooking items.
+Especially important if cooking in competition or large gatherings.
 It helps avoid your valuables from walking away, or a conflict if someone moves your utensils, lids, lifters, etc. Or is saying a piece it theirs.
 We tag our lid lifters, stainless serving spoons, trivets, etc……. in addition to our actual cast iron cookware.

 Shown in the image is a tagged trivet.

 As you accumulate cast iron you also don’t want to mismatch your lids and bottoms.
-Often a matched pair when purchased together, fit together better.
-Tagging with a code system helps you quickly match up your sets.
+Often a matched pair.
+Those purchased together, always seem to fit together better.
+Tagging with a code system helps you quickly match up your original sets.